 STEP 1: Formal Final Site Plan package is submitted by the applicant and reviewed by Community Development Department staff and consultants and comments are forwarded to the applicant via email.
+Final Site Plan approval is generally administratively granted by City staff.

-Letters recommending denial may necessitate a revised Final Site Plan review.
-The applicant will need to submit the Site Plan Revision Submittal Form available in Attachment A or at www.cityofnovi.org along with ten sets of signed and sealed size 24" x 36" folded plans.
+Letters recommending denial may require a revised Final Site Plan review.
+The applicant will need to submit the Site Plan Revision Submittal Form available in Attachment A or at cityofnovi.org along with signed and sealed size 24" x 36" folded plans.
+The coordinating planner will tell you how many sets are required.